grodansparadis/vscpl2drv-table/README.md

 ##### bmemory

 If bMemory is set to true (bMemory="true") the database will be created in memory.
-This s a very fast database but the data will be lost when the VSCP daemon is restarted.
+This is a very fast database but the collected data will be lost when the driver is restarted.
 Care must also be taken on how much you let this database grow in size and therefore it may we wise to make this database static.

 If set to "false" (bMemory="false") the database will be created on disk.
 This means it will be possible to work with by other tools as well and that it is persistent over time.